 - B. Writing: Each seminar fellow will write two or three pages of reflections on the reading assigned for each seminar session.
-These reflections will be turned in and I will interact with your written work on a weekly basis (Warning: I may read really insightful comments to the class!).
-Content suggestions for your weekly writing assignments include the following: - Discuss three to five pivotal themes, ideas or insights. - Reflect on the discovery of things you never knew before. - Present crucial quotes and offer commentary upon them.

-- Summarize or outline the argument of a section of material (short or long). - Offer positive and negative criticisms of a work, perhaps in the form of a book or literature review. - Submit a journal entry containing personal reflections, questions, insights, applications, ruminations, etc. - Write a component to your vision for your work as a Christian scholar or for DBU as a Christian institution of higher education. - Write out a series of questions inspired by the text and possibly even some answers to your own questions. - Create an imaginative dialogue, very short story, fairy tale, musical composition, art work, or poem that communicates ideas in the text. - Combine one or more of the above ideas in a single journal entry. - C. Discussing: On the basis of your reading and written work, we will spend most of our time each week in intensive conversation over the material assigned for each seminar session.
+These entries may focus on knowledge and comprehension, application, analysis, synthesis, or evaluation.
+These reflections will be turned in and I will interact with your written work on a weekly basis.
+Other suggestions for your weekly writing assignments include the following (Warning: I may read really insightful comments to the class!): - Discuss three to five pivotal themes, ideas or insights. - Reflect on the discovery of things you never knew before. - Present crucial guotes and offer commentary upon them. - Summarize or outline the argument of a section of material (short or long). - Offer positive and negative criticisms of a work, perhaps in the form of a book or literature review. - Submit a journal entry containing personal reflections, questions, insights, applications, ruminations, etc. - Write a component to your vision for your work as a Christian scholar or for DBU as a Christian institution of higher education. - Write out a series of questions inspired by the text and possibly even some answers to your own questions. - Create an imaginative dialogue, very short story, fairy tale, musical composition, art work, or poem that communicates ideas in the text. - Combine one or more of the above ideas in a single journal entry. - C. Discussing: On the basis of your reading and written work, we will spend most of our time each week in intensive conversation over the material assigned for each seminar session.